diana-hep/femtocode/README.md

 These examples differ greatly in the memory footprint: the first introduces 1 temporary array, the second introduces 10 temporary arrays, and the third introduces 4 temporary arrays.
 Each array is as large as the input (megabytes, at least).

 Perhaps more importantly, they differ in the memory bandwidth required.
-The first example requires 1 pass over 7 memory regions simultaneously, the second requires 10 passes over 2 memory regions, and the third requires 4 passes over as few as 4 and as many as 7 memory regions.
+The first example requires 1 pass over 7 memory regions simultaneously, the second requires 10 passes over 2 memory regions each, and the third requires 4 passes over as few as 4 and as many as 7 memory regions.
 The bottleneck for simple calculations is memory bandwidth, so fewer passes is better.
 But if one of the passes must touch so many memory regions that the CPU cache swaps, the benefit of removing passes is lost.

 Vectorization and pipelining of CPU instructions are another consideration.
 Compilers like LLVM can do this automatically, but only if the structure of the loop is sufficiently homogeneous.